alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 ## Heroku CLI
 https://devcenter.heroku.com/articles/heroku-cli

 Pretty easy to install from what I remember.
 Select the installer for your machine.
-Once this is finished installing open up Command Prompt (that thing that looks like Git Bash but with less colors and comes with Windows, you can find it by searching).
+Once this is finished installing open up Command Prompt (that thing that looks like Git Bash but with fewer colors and comes with Windows, you can find it by searching).
 Enter the following:
 ```
 heroku login
 ```